-This post will indicate the most useful ASVAB Word Knowledge tips as well as ASVAB practice resources that will help you well prepare for your coming challenge!
+This article will give you the most important ASVAB Word Knowledge tips and ASVAB practice tools to help you prepare for your upcoming test!

-The ASVAB Word Knowledge Test is a test that measures your knowledge of words.
-It’s one of the ASVAB subtests, which you take to qualify for military service.
-As you know, ASVAB stands for Armed Services Vocational Aptitude Battery, and it’s the most widely used multiple-aptitude battery in the world.
-The ASVAB tests whether you can learn new material quickly or if you have information about specific jobs or careers in mind.
+The ASVAB Word Knowledge Test measures your knowledge of words.
+It’s one of the ASVAB subtests you’ll take to determine your eligibility for military service.
+As you may be aware, the Armed Services Vocational Aptitude Battery (ASVAB) is the world’s most widely used multiple-aptitude battery.
+The ASVAB assesses your ability to quickly grasp new material as well as your knowledge of specific jobs or careers.

 An ASVAB Word Knowledge Test is a test that helps determine your ASVAB scores and to shows how well you know words.
 It has 25 questions and you can answer them in 15 minutes.
 The ASVAB Word Knowledge Test includes questions about synonyms, antonyms, definitions, spelling, grammar usage, word relationships, and more.
 You should do as many of these practice tests as possible because it will help you increase your ASVAB score!

 Thus, you need a careful study plan for one of the most challenging parts of the ASVAB – ASVAB Word Knowledge!
 We also prepare some tips to help you attack the meaning of unfamiliar words.

 The Word Knowledge subtest of the ASVAB requires you to both be able to differentiate words based on their spelling and to know what various words mean.

 In other words, this section of the test is all about your vocabulary.
 Some of the questions will simply ask you what a word means.
 Other questions will use the word in context and then you will need to pick the definition.

 The first thing you should do when coming to the question is analyze the keyword.
 It’s also a popular strategy when determining the meaning of a word, that is to break it down by word part.